smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-3.md

 > </cite>

 We want to take our continuous deployments in the Dev environment and start doing the same thing in our QA environment.
-For everything else downstream we want to drasticly reduce the delays that are currently present.
-This will potentially double the rate we can ship changes by shortenning the time required before getting to production.
+We have discussed shipping each change as soon as they are ready through the various environments.
+This will eliminate large wait times for fixes while also allowing us to have smaller and safer releases.
+This is all thanks to our new level of confidence and collaboration.

 Our future looks promising and we will continue to iterate on our problems.
 We have come a long way since we first started but there are still more